 Pregnancy, childbirth, and breastfeeding are hard on a woman’s body.
 The weight fluctuations, hormonal changes, and breastfeeding can leave a mom with a stomach pooch, unwanted pockets of fat, and breasts that are sagging and have lost volume.
-A mommy makeover is a combination of procedures whose goal is to give mommy her pre-baby body back…and maybe then some.
+Dr. Shah of Signature Plastic Surgery offers mommy makeover surgery to help with your post-baby body.

 What Happens to a Woman’s Body After Pregnancy?